 real food. real life.

-Here it is - it's just a rich (really - cashews are amazing, but rich, too - just be aware!) creamy, garlicy, and delicious mixed with the fresh pea shoots we received in our CSA share this week.
+Iit's just a rich (really - cashews are amazing, but rich, too - just be aware!) creamy, garlicy, and delicious mixed with the fresh pea shoots, cause, why not.

 Total Time: 5 minutes

 1 1/2 cups water + 1 organic vegetable bouillon or 1 1/2 cups stock